rnielikki/Patapon-Info/pac/_build/md/addvector.md

 # addVector

-Adds vector direction to the model, please describe what this vector actually does.
+Adds **force** to the model.

+For consistent velocity, consider using another method.

 ## Code Information